drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 To this end, I've written some code to make the date insertions easy.
 I wrote one function to refresh both the post date and the last modified date, and another to refresh just the last modified date.
-I can;t think of a use to refresh just the creation date without the last modified date, so I don't have a function for that.
-Here it is:
+I can't think of a use case to refresh just the creation date without the last modified date, so I don't have a function for that.
+Here's the code:

     :::elisp
     (defun insert-header (header value)